Behat/docs/user_guide/command_line_tool/formatting.rst

 * ``junit`` - prints the output to xml files in the standard junit.xml format

+* ``json`` - prints the output to a json file in json format.

+    You can see the schema of this json file in the `Schema`_ definition in GitHub

 If you don't want to print output to the console, you can tell Behat to print output to a file instead of ``STDOUT`` with the ``--out`` option: